+We are the largest funder of cancer research in Scotland, spending over £31 million on research in Scotland each year.
 We believe that cancer must remain one of the main health priorities for the Scottish Parliament and Scottish Government.

 Responsibility for health is devolved to the Scottish Parliament which means it makes decisions about health policy for Scotland.

 We provide the Secretariat to the Cross Party Group on Cancer in the Scottish Parliament.
 The Cross Party Group is a forum for MSPs interested in cancer issues, as well as those from the wider cancer community - including clinicians, academia, the third sector, and patient groups.
 The Group meets regularly to hear from experts on cancer research and services in Scotland.

 We also work with other cancer charities and officials in the Scottish Government to monitor and influence the implementation of the new Scottish cancer strategy, which pledged £100 million of extra investment in cancer services.
 We also monitor the progress of the Detect Cancer Early Programme, which aims to improve cancer survival by diagnosing and treating the disease at an earlier stage.

 Our key priority over the course of this parliament is ensuring the Scottish Government’s cancer strategy is implemented swiftly and fully, so that patients see the impact of the new funding as quickly as possible.
 That includes measures such as:

 • The delivery of a strong new public health strategy